manjaro/pacman-mirrors/docs/index.md

 ## pacman-mirrors package upgrade.
 # NoUpdate = False

-## When set to True - only https-enabled mirrors is used.
-# SSL = False

 ## When set to False - all certificates are accepted.
-## Use only if you fully trust all https-enabled mirrors.
+## Use only if you fully trust all ssl-enabled mirrors.
 # SSLVerify = True
 ```